Updated November 1, 2023

 MySQL is not typically used as a data warehouse because it is a row-based database more suited to transactional use-cases.
 Large analytical querying is much faster on columnar warehouses.

 WARNING: MySQL database can fail to perform basic queries for even medium volumes of data and is not appropriate as a data warehouse.
-We support MySQL data warehouse as a test environment.
+We support MySQL database as a test environment.
 If you run into these limitations, you will need to migrate to a supported destination.

-The data types in your MySQL warehouse follow Fivetran's standard data type storage.
+The data types in your MySQL database follow Fivetran's standard data type storage.

 We use the following data type conversions:

 |INSTANT||TIMESTAMP||For MySQL version 5.7 or later, we convert INSTANT to TIMESTAMP(6).
 MySQL's TIMESTAMP data type range begins with |

 |JSON||JSON||For versions prior to MySQL version 5.7.8, we convert JSON to TEXT because previous versions don't support JSON.|

 IMPORTANT: MySQL databases with versions less than 5.7 don’t support fractional timestamps.
 Fivetran skips source tables from a sync if a table has a TIMESTAMP primary key column or if you activated history mode for the table.

 Follow our step-by-step setup guides for specific instructions on how to set up your MySQL database as a destination:

 Fivetran creates primary keys for a MySQL database in either of the following scenarios: